Perturbation theory with quantum signal processing: Perturbation theory on quantum computers

 \subsection{High-level overview}

-Our approach for performing perturbation on a quantum computer is as follows: \begin{enumerate} \item Perform phase estimation of $H$ to estimate $\epsilon_0$ within a precision of $\delta_0$. \item Efficiently generate $\ket{\epsilon_0}$ via QSP-based eigenstate filtering (Sec. \ref{sec:ground-state-preparation}). \item Estimate the first-order perturbation energy by measuring $\braket{\epsilon_0|V|\epsilon_0}$ (Sec. \ref{sec:first-order}). \item Estimate the second-order perturbation energy by performing the Hadamard test of a unitary which approximates $\Pi (H-\epsilon_0)^{-1}\Pi$ constructed via QSP (Sec. \ref{sec:second-order}). \end{enumerate} In the following subsections, we describe the details of steps 2, 3, and 4.
-We note that Ref. \cite{GreenFunctionQSP} has considered a similar task that involves the inversion of Hamiltonians using QSP.
-Their main target is, however, to calculate Green's function and not to construct general perturbation theory like this work.
-Ref. \cite{endosan} also considers the perturbative simulation of quantum systems.
-Their goal is to implement real-time dynamics on a quantum computer and does not focus on obtaining energies of Hamiltonians.
+Our approach for performing perturbation on a quantum computer is as follows: \begin{enumerate} \item Perform phase estimation of $H$ to estimate $\epsilon_0$ within a precision of $\delta_0$. \item Efficiently generate $\ket{\epsilon_0}$ via QSP-based eigenstate filtering (Sec. \ref{sec:ground-state-preparation}). \item Estimate the first-order perturbation energy by measuring $\braket{\epsilon_0|V|\epsilon_0}$ (Sec. \ref{sec:first-order}). \item Estimate the second-order perturbation energy by performing the Hadamard test of a unitary which approximates $\Pi (H-\epsilon_0)^{-1}\Pi$ constructed via QSP (Sec. \ref{sec:second-order}). \end{enumerate} Step 1 of the algorithm can be replaced with more sophisticated techniques provided in Refs.~\cite{Lin2020nearoptimalground, PRXQuantum.3.010318} from the naive phase estimation.
+Algorithms for step 2 are also proposed in e.g. \cite{Ge2017filtering,Lin2020nearoptimalground,FTQC-derivative}, but previous works discuss the cost in terms of $\mathcal{O}$-notations.
+In the following subsections, we describe the details of steps 2, 3, and 4, without resorting to $\mathcal{O}$-notations.
+Some assumptions we make are in order.
+First, we assume that one can prepare a state $\ket{\psi}$ that has non-zero overlap $p$ with $\ket{\epsilon_0}$ in steps 1 and 2.
+We do not discuss how to choose and prepare such a state in detail because they strongly depend on the target system.
+For our numerical resource estimation in Sec. \ref{sec:resource-analysis}, we employ Hartree-Fock states.
+The second assumption is the knowledge of lower bounds to the overlap $p$ and the spectral gap $\Delta=\epsilon_1-\epsilon_0$ of the unperturbed Hamiltonian $H$.
+This assumption is required for constructing quantum circuits for steps 2 and 4.
+In the following, we formulate the cost by using $p$ and $\Delta$ but they can always be replaced by their lower bounds.